-9. Does the indicator have limitations or weaknesses?
+- 9. Does the indicator have limitations or weaknesses?
 If so, explain.
 Is the indicator a proxy or surrogate?
 Does the source of the data have a bias or agenda?

-10. How will the indicator be used in management decision making and other agency processes?
+No weaknesses. - 10.
+How will the indicator be used in management decision making and other agency processes?
+Ensuring student success drives many management decisions including recruitment, admissions, academic programming, academic support, facilities, and finance.

-Objective II.2: Increase the percentage of first-time in college, full-time, degree-seeking students retained to the third fall at the same four-year institution of initial enrollment by 2.0 percentage point from the fall 2016 cohort (to fall 2018) baseline level of 59% to 61% by fall 2023 (retention of fall 2021 cohort).
+Objective II.2: Increase the percentage of first-time in college, full-time, degree-seeking students retained to the third fall at the same four-year institution of initial enrollment by 2.19 percentage points from the fall 2019 cohort (to fall 2021) baseline level of 60.12% to 62.92% by fall 2026 (retention of Fall 2024 cohort).